DeclanFang/Old-Fashioned-Screensaver/README.md

 # Old-Fashioned-Screensaver
-Try to rebuild a old screensaver we've seen when we were young.
+Try to rebuild a old screensaver we've seen since we were young.